appreciated/designer-for-flow/README.md

 Currently the following input and output formats are supported:
 - Java Classes

-# Maturity
+# Maturity & Current status
 The Editor is currently in alpha (or pre-alpha), it still has quite a fex bugs.
 Since the development speed decreased over time, I decided to release it before its completion.
+I hope that around this editor will develop a community willing to improve and test it.
+I no longer have the time to develop this product with the wanted speed, so no promises here.

 # Concept
 The packed Editor will run a Vaadin instance inside electron, using a shipped JDK.

 # Distribution
 The Editor is not meant to be run manually.
 [Instead use the prepackaged Releases](https://github.com/appreciated/designer-for-flow/releases).